mrafath123/pushnotification-using-ionic/README.md

 Copy the token.

-Step 9: Firebase Cloud Messaging Testing
+### Step 9: Firebase Cloud Messaging Testing
 Go to Firebase Console

-Open Cloud Messaging tab.
+--> Open Cloud Messaging tab.

-Paste the retrieved token into the device token field.
+-->Paste the retrieved token into the device token field.

-Send a test notification.
+-->Send a test notification.

-Observe notification on device/emulator 🎉
+-->Observe notification on device/emulator 🎉

-📚 References
-🔗 Capacitor Push Notifications

-🔗 Firebase Cloud Messaging